MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-export-assessmnt-software-to-json.md

 ## Parameters

--pageSize (default = 50,000) – number of results in response -$top – number of results to return (doesn’t return @odata.nextLink and therefore doesn’t pull all the data) -sinceTime (required) – The data between a selected time and today
+- pageSize (default = 50,000) – number of results in response
+- $top – number of results to return (doesn’t return @odata.nextLink and therefore doesn’t pull all the data)
+- sinceTime (required) – The data between a selected time and today

 ## Properties

->[!Notes]
+>[!Note]
+>
--The files are gzip compressed & in multiline json format.
+>- The files are gzip compressed & in multiline json format.
+>
--The download URLs are only valid for 1 hour.
+>- The download URLs are only valid for 1 hour.
+>
--For maximum download speed of your data, you can make sure you are downloading from the same azure region that your data resides.
+>- For maximum download speed of your data, you can make sure you are downloading from the same azure region that your data resides.

 Property (id) | Data type | Description | Example of a returned value :---|:---|:---|:---